 The Ducketts had extremely strong ties to the Protestant church and a vocalised hatred of Catholicism, so some investigators have provoked heightened paranormal responses from the entities of Duckett’s Grove, by bringing Catholic relics such as rosary beads to investigations.

-Now Duckett’s Grove is open to the public, with visitors touring the extensive gardens and woodlands.
+Now Duckett’s Grove is a hollow shell, with tourists and paranormal enthusiasts exploring the former lavish estate over the years.
 For those who look at the Gothic skeleton that remains, it is a statuesque reminder of the opulent and lavish lifestyle that used to be lived within.

 For those who are braver, the ruins provide a hive of paranormal occurrences to be witnessed from the brightest and busiest of tourist days to the dead of night.